We’re sick and tired of seeing extremely talented yoga teachers burning themselves out trying to make a living.

 Podcasting is like blogging: it’s a great way to build an audience but takes a long time to earn big money.
 Luckily, it’s easy to get started: you just need a microphone and an interesting theme to talk about.
 Besides building traffic to your website, podcasts can earn you money by selling sponsored ads at the beginning of your episode.

-Our friend Amanda Kingsmith created a podcast called M.B.Om which is all about helping yoga teachers build their business.
-I encourage you to to check it out!
+Our friend Amanda Kingsmith created a podcast called M.B.Om which is all about helping yoga teachers build their businesses.
+I encourage you to check it out!
 If you want to listen to our episode on M.B.Om, here’s the link.

 7) Digital Marketing / IT for Yoga Studios